 The business impact of this: designers spend 80% of their time on design work that’s already been done — which hurts profitability big time.

-And with the average industrial designer making around $65,000 a year, that means companies are paying a whopping $52,000 a year per industrial designer for work that’s already been completed.
+And with the average industrial designer making around $65,000 a year, companies pay a whopping $52,000 a year per industrial designer for work that’s already been completed.

-With design teams having multiple industrial designers, disorganized product data reduces profitability by hundreds of thousands a year.
+Considering design teams have multiple industrial designers, disorganized product data reduces profitability by hundreds of thousands a year.

 Disorganized product data reduces profitability by hundreds of thousands a year.